Germans Were Greeted as Liberators

 Ukrainian women, some in native garb, greet advancing Wehrmacht troops during Operation Barbarossa in 1941. |

 Seems like we read online about all that happening in Ukraine yesterday or the day before, and heard about some new tragic incident going down there just last week - or was it last month?
-But the events listed above are what the Ukrainian people experienced not just in 2012, 2016 and the years in between - but also in 1941-1944.
+But the events listed above are what the Ukrainian people experienced not just in 2012, 2016, 2022, and the years in between - but also in 1941-1944.
+The invasion of Ukraine then just happened from a different direction.

 Murky political turmoil in what has been called the "breadbasket of the earth" is nothing new, and the same problems keep repeating themselves.
-Ukrainian collaborator girls were a passing part of that phenomenon during World War II, and the subject merits more study than it has received.
+Ukrainian collaborator girls were an important part of that phenomenon during World War II, and the subject merits more study than it has received.

 This makes more sense in context. |

-Thus, what follows did not just come out of the blue.
+Thus, what follows during the German advance into Ukraine did not just come out of the blue.

 Ukrainian Collaborator Girls